meshery/meshery/docs/pages/installation/quick-start.md

 ## 4. Configure Connections to your Kubernetes Clusters

-If you have deployed Meshery out-of-cluster, Meshery will automatically connect to any available Kubernetes clusters found in your kubeconfig (under `$HOME/.kube/config`).
+If you have deployed Meshery in-cluster, Meshery will automatically connect to any available Kubernetes clusters found in your kubeconfig (under `$HOME/.kube/config`).
+Once connected, operator, broker and meshsync will automatically get deployed in the same clusters.

+You can run <code>kubectl get pod -n meshery</code> to see the pods.

 If you have deployed Meshery out-of-cluster, Meshery will automatically connect to the Kubernetes API Server availabe in the control plane.
 Ensure that Meshery is connected to one or more of your Kubernetes clusters.

 Visit <i class="fas fa-cog"></i> Settings: